GsNrio/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 This current push is a function that prints a string in reverse followed by a newline.
 This current push is a function that reverses a string.
 This current push is a function that prints every other character of a string, starting with the first character, followed by a newline.
+This current push is a function that prints half of a string followed by a newline.